 Peritoneal Cancer is a rare type of cancer.
 This cancer develops in the thin layer of tissue lining the abdomen, called the peritoneum.
-This tissue covers the uterus, bladder, and rectum.
+This tissue covers your uterus, bladder, and rectum.
 It also produces the fluid that helps these organs move inside the abdomen.

 Peritoneal cancer should not be confused with stomach cancer or intestinal cancer.
 It is more similar to ovarian cancer.
 This is because cancer cells of peritoneal cancer are the same as the cancer cells found in most common ovarian cancer.

 We have the best urologist at Doral Health and Wellness Urology Center that can help you if you with your condition, especially if you have peritoneal cancer.
 You can contact us by visiting our clinic or visiting our website at https://www.urologistbrooklyn.com.